gee-one/test-repo/README.md

-#test-repo
+# test-repo

 this is a repo for testing

+# push commits to existing repo

+git push -u origin master

-#create new repo from command line
+# create new repo from command line

 echo "# test-repo" >> README.md
 git init